Harry Waldo Warner: Music

-There are two other later published works for string quartet: The Pixy Ring (String Quartet No 5), each movement being concerned with fairy lore; and the Suite in Olden Style op 34 (String Quartet No 6).
-Warner also adapted Stanford's Clarinet Concerto op 129 for the viola.
+There are two other later published works for string quartet: The Pixy Ring (String Quartet No. 5), each movement being concerned with fairy lore; and the Suite in Olden Style, Op.
+34 (String Quartet No. 6, 1929).
+The Divertimento in D, Op.
+45, (1945) is another "olden style" suite of seven pieces for violin, viola and piano.
+Warner also adapted Stanford's Clarinet Concerto, Op.
+129, for the viola.

-Beyond chamber music, Warner also wrote orchestral suites, most notably the Three Elfin Dances (1905), performed twice at the BBC Proms in 1917 and 1924, subsequently broadcast on BBC radio on several occasions, and The Broad Highway: Sketches from a Tramp's Diary.
-The tone poem Hampton Wick, op.
-38, based on a text he wrote himself under the pen-name 'Onslow Frampton', was an unlikely prize winner at the 1932 Hollywood Bowl Competition.
+Beyond chamber music, Warner also wrote orchestral suites, most notably the Three Elfin Dances (1905), performed twice at the BBC Proms in 1917 and 1924, subsequently broadcast on BBC Radio on several occasions, and The Broad Highway: Sketches from a Tramp's Diary.
+The tone poem Hampton Wick, Op.
+38, based on a text he wrote himself under the pen-name "Onslow Frampton", was an unlikely prize winner at the 1932 Hollywood Bowl Competition.
 It was first performed by the Cincinnati Symphony Orchestra two years later.
-A Suite in D minor, op 58 with viola soloist has been orchestrated by Tim Seddon from a viola and piano manuscript that was in the collection of Lionel Tertis and passed on to his pupil Harry Danks.
-There are also two comic operas written early in his career, The Royal Vagrants: a story of conscientious objection (1899) and Cupid’s Market, as well as many songs for solo and chorus.
+A Suite in D minor, Op.
+58, with a viola soloist, has been orchestrated by Tim Seddon from a viola and piano manuscript that was in the collection of Lionel Tertis and passed on to his pupil Harry Danks.
+There are also two comic operas written early in his career – The Royal Vagrants: A Story of Conscientious Objection (1899) and Cupid's Market – as well as many songs for solo and chorus.

 Personal life

-In 1896 Warner married the professional model Rose Amy Pettigrew (1872-1958), who from an early age had sat for artists including William Holman Hunt, Frederic Leighton, John Everett Millais, John Singer Sargent, Walter Sickert, Philip Wilson Steer and (especially) James McNeill Whistler.
-After her marriage she retired from modelling.
+In 1896, Warner married the professional model Rose Amy Pettigrew (1872–1958), who from an early age had sat for artists including William Holman Hunt, Frederic Leighton, John Everett Millais, John Singer Sargent, Walter Sickert, Philip Wilson Steer and, especially, James McNeill Whistler.
+After their marriage, she retired from modelling.
 They lived in Chiswick.

-There was one child, Onslow Boyden Waldo Warner (1902-1988), who also studied at Guildhall.
-Under the name Ken Warner he became well-known as a dance band player (saxophone and violin, with Peter Yorke and Fred Hartley), and from 1940 at the BBC as an arranger and composer of light music.
+They had one child, Onslow Boyden Waldo Warner (1902–1988), who also studied at Guildhall.
+Under the name Ken Warner, he became well-known as a dance band musician (playing saxophone and violin with Peter Yorke and Fred Hartley).
+From 1940 until 1959, he performed, arranged and composed light music and library music at the BBC.
+A CD of his music was issued by Extreme Music.

 Harry Waldo Warner died in 1945, survived by his wife.
 Rose completed her memoirs two years later.